 Rationale: For simplicity, these procedures are now representative in one area versus two under the new section “Amendments”.

-of the Society of American Archivists
+Constitution and Bylaws of the Society of American Archivists

 I. NAME

 The name of this organization shall be the Society of American Archivists.
 The Society is incorporated as a nonprofit organization under the laws of the District of Columbia.